miguelgrinberg/slam/docs/configuration.rst

   A description for the project.

-- ``type``

-  The project type.
-At this time, the only supported project type is ``wsgi``.

-- ``wsgi``
+- ``function``

-  Options that apply to projects of type ``wsgi``.
+  Options that describe the function that is being deployed.

   - ``module``

-    The Python module or package that contains the WSGI application callable.
+    The Python module or package that contains the application callable.

   - ``app``

-    The name of the variable that holds the WSGI application callable.
+    The name of the function or callable to invoke.

 - ``requirements``